mihirchronicles/mihirchronicles.github.io/content/notes/on-creative-adventures.md

 *Creativity* is the most used word around us.
 But I have struggled to define it.
 What comes to mind when I think about *creativity* is *constraint*.
 I find them to be synonymous.
 A constraint can be due to a lack of resources or imaginations.
 To get past this hurdle, creativity is required.

 I have never really thought of myself as a creative, but I tend to gravitate more towards creatives.
-I remember as a kid—sitting in my bedroom, flipping pages of a children's book, I was drawn towards words, colors and characters.
+I remember as a kid-sitting in my bedroom, flipping pages of a children's book, I was drawn towards words, colors and characters.
 I admired the visual and literary attributes of characters mentioned in those books.
 Once I was bored with my old books, I would force my mom to buy new books by crying as loud as I could.
 Throwing tantrums is what we do as kids, right?

-> Creativity is a combination of discipline and a childlike spirit. — Robert Greene
+> Creativity is a combination of discipline and a childlike spirit. - Robert Greene

 As time passed, I started painting these characters on the wall next to my bed.
 My room was super organized; toys laid out symmetrically.
 I don't know where my creativity came from, but it played a large role during my childhood, and it still continues to play a role in my life today.

 Creativity is commonly associated with drawing, singing and writing.
 But it could be any craft.
 If the foundation of creativity arises from constraint resources then imagination is pushed wider due to limited resources.

-The world you and I live in seems to narrow things down to two polar choices—yes/no, democrats/republic, east/west, and so on.
+The world you and I live in seems to narrow things down to two polar choices-yes/no, democrats/republic, east/west, and so on.
 But, creativity has no right or wrong answers.
 You do not need approval or outside validation.
 Yes, you need feedback on your work, but your opinion is as important as others.
 You are the ultimate test of whether what you are saying has strength and validity.

 1. Creativity gives you space to escape the past and the future.
 It brings you to the present.
 2. Creativity allows you to come up with solutions to problems.
 3. Creativity involves making and building things.
 And when you make something with your own hands, it will boost your confidence.
 Creating is playing.
 Playing is living.
-4. Creativity allows you to enter the flow state[0]—a deep meditation.
+4. Creativity allows you to enter the flow state[0]-a deep meditation.
 When you are in flow state, it helps you relax.
 Creative endeavors give you a sense of peace and calm.
 5. Creativity allows you to share your work with others.
 It is easy to feel lost or invincible.
 Creativity helps you be seen.

 > Creativity is not a talent.
-It is a way of operating. — John Cleese
+It is a way of operating. - John Cleese

 ## Benefits of creative process